-The Group's significant instruments which are subject to fixed interest rates comprise term placements with banks (Note 12) and the bonds issued to the general public (Note 18).
+The Group's significant instruments which are subject to fixed interest rates comprise term placements with banks (Note 12), borrowings from related parties (Note 19) and the bonds issued to the general public (Note 19).
 In this respect, the Group is potentially exposed to fair value interest rate risk in view of the fixed interest nature of these instruments, which are however measured at amortised cost.
-The Group's interest rate risk principally arises from bank borrowings issued at variable rates (Note 18) which expose the Group to cash flow interest rate risk.
+The Group's interest rate risk principally arises from bank borrowings issued at variable rates (Note 19) which expose the Group to cash flow interest rate risk.
 Management monitors the impact of changes in market interest rates on borrowings costs in respect of these liabilities.
 Based on this analysis, management considers the potential impact of a defined interest rate shift that is reasonably possible at the end of the reporting period to be immaterial.
 The Group's operating cash flows are substantially independent of changes in market interest rates.